Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to utilize the diffusion model in the doubly stochastic matrix space for iteratively searching optimal matching matrix solutions using the reverse sampling process.
-This matching matrix diffusion model can be integrated as a module in any other 2D-2D, 2D-3D, and 3D-3D registration problems.

-\item The lightweight design of our reverse denoising module results in faster convergence during the iterative optimization process.
-Moreover, our framework is capable of effectively utilizing reverse denoising sampling in a noise-to-target fashion or starting from a highly reliable initial solution generated by the point features of the backbone.
+Our contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first work that applies a diffusion model in doubly stochastic matrix space to iteratively search for an optimal matching matrix through reverse sampling.
+The proposed matching-matrix diffusion model can potentially be extended to 2D-2D, 2D-3D, and 3D-3D registration problems. \item We design a lightweight reverse denoising module that yields fast convergence during iterative optimization.
+The framework supports both noise-to-target reverse denoising and refinement from a reliable initial matching matrix produced by the backbone. \item We conduct extensive experiments on 3DMatch/3DLoMatch and 4DMatch/4DLoMatch.
+The results demonstrate the effectiveness of the proposed method for both rigid and non-rigid registration and show competitive performance against state-of-the-art approaches. \end{itemize}

-\item We conducted comprehensive experiments on the 3DMatch/4DMatch datasets to validate the efficacy of our methods in predicting the matching matrix for scenes involving both rigid transformations and non-rigid deformations.
-These experiments involved rigorous evaluation and comparison with state-of-the-art approaches, demonstrating the competitive performance and effectiveness of our proposed framework.